yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/12-hol-3.4-configure-single-signon/README.md

 Once this section is complete, the architecture looks as below:
 ![architecture](images/scg-sso-services.png)

-## 1. Register Application with Azure AD
+## 1. Register Application with Microsoft Entra ID

 Choose a unique display name for your Application Registration.